 At the time of death, excretory gases are expelled from the dead body.
 These excretory gases are regular physical gases expelled by the body such as putrefying gases etc. Since they are gases exiting a decaying body, their frequencies and vibrations are negative in nature and as a result the tama component increases in the immediate surrounding environment.
 Ghosts (demons, devils, negative energies, etc.) get attracted to these negative frequencies and enter the environment around the dead body.

-The series of pictures below have been drawn by spiritual seekers who have an advanced sixth sense that enables them to ‘see’ what happens to the subtle body of the dead person as well as what happens in the unseen environment around the gross body of the dead person.
+The series of drawings based on subtle-knowledge below have been drawn by spiritual seekers who have an advanced sixth sense that enables them to ‘see’ what happens to the subtle body of the dead person as well as what happens in the unseen environment around the gross body of the dead person.

 Ghosts attack the dead body by gaining control over the five vital energies and sub-vital energies, which are in the process of being released into the Universe from the body at the time of death.
 They emit black energy in the form of smoke on to the dead body, engulfing it and creating a black covering on it.
 This smoke is invisible but can be perceived through one’s sixth sense (ESP).
 Due to the attacks by ghosts, there is a transmission of black frequencies into the dead body and the corpse gets charged with these black frequencies.